The US Dollar may well have recently entered another cycle of decline against the other major currencies of the world.

 History also strongly supports this theory.

 This is shown visually in the gold chart below.
-The black line is gold in NZD, the gold line is gold in USD, the blue line is the NZD/USD exchange rate.
+The black/red line is gold in NZD.
+The gold line is gold in USD.
+While the blue line is the NZD/USD exchange rate.

-You’ll notice the NZ Dollar has impacted the NZD gold price and has at times caused it to rise more or less than the USD gold price.
+You’ll notice the NZ Dollar has impacted the NZD gold price.
+And at times has caused the NZD gold price to rise more or less than the USD gold price.

 How Has Gold in NZ Dollars Performed Compared to Gold in US Dollars Since 2003?